Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: Analysing the Problem of Neural-Symbolic Verification

+We now discuss how we can implement this proof strategy, starting with finding a suitable property~$\solutionProperty$ and proving Lemma~\ref{eq:systemProperty} which reasons about the symbolic component of the system.
+Determining what property~$\solutionProperty$ should be will usually require deep expertise in the problem domain, but fundamentally requires no new insights or methodology as we can rely on insights from the formal verification community which has many decades of experience in decomposing proofs about symbolic systems down into constituent parts.
+Likewise, once $\solutionProperty$ has been found, the community is well placed to prove results of this form using a variety of powerful interactive theorem provers (ITPs)~(e.g.~ \cite{barras1997coq,norell2008dependently}).

-Thanks to many decades of research, the community is well placed to prove results of form of Lemma~\ref{eq:systemProperty} using a variety of powerful interactive theorem provers (ITPs)~\cite{barras1997coq,norell2008dependently}.
-However, experience has shown that properties of the form of Lemma~\ref{eq:networkProperty} are much more difficult to prove using ITPs.
-The first issue is that the modular reasoning that ITPs excel at is not applicable to the non-interpretable, and non-compositional nature of neural network semantics.
-Furthermore the sheer size of modern neural networks, often millions or billions of weights~\cite{Hughes23,yuan2021florence}, make even representing the network, let alone proving anything about it, impractical in an ITP.
+We will come back to methods for finding a suitable property~$\networkProperty$ and proving Lemma~\ref{eq:solutionProperty} later.
+Instead we turn our attention to Lemma~\ref{eq:networkProperty}, the proof about the neural component of the system.
+Assuming one does have a suitable~$\networkProperty$, experience has shown that proving properties about neural networks directly in an ITP is challenging.
+The first issue is that the modular reasoning that ITPs excel at is not well suited to the non-interpretable and semantically non-compositional nature of neural networks.
+Furthermore the sheer size of the networks, often millions or billions of parameters~\cite{Hughes23,yuan2021florence}, make even representing the network, let alone proving anything about it, impractical in an ITP.
 For example, the largest neural network verified to date purely in an ITP is a few hundreds of neurons (or a few thousand of weights)~\cite{bagnall2019certifying,BruckerS23,de2022use,DesmartinPKD22}.
 In contrast, the automated theorem prover (ATP) community has been significantly more successful at proving properties of the form of Lemma~\ref{eq:networkProperty}.
 Starting with Reluplex~\cite{katz2017reluplex}, the community has rapidly developed highly specialised SMT and abstract interpretation-based solvers which are capable of verifying properties of neural networks with up to millions of neurons~\cite{katz2019marabou,muller2022prima,wang2021beta,zhang2022general}.
+There is, however, a further consideration.
+Unlike conventional software which is usually at least morally (if not actually) correct at verification time, neural networks often struggle to learn property $\networkProperty$ from data alone~\cite{szegedy2013intriguing}.
+Consequently, we also need property $\networkProperty$ to influence the training of the network $f$, e.g. using techniques such as differentiable logic~\cite{FischerBDGZV19} and linear temporal logic-based reward functions~\cite{hasanbeig2023certified}.